 Setting Description Factory Default

-User Name User Name None
+User Name (Max.
+30 User Name None

-(Max. of 30 characters)
+characters)

-Password Password for the user account.
-None

-(between 4 and 16 characters)
+Password Password for the user account (between 4 and 16 characters) None

 Modifying an Existing Account

 Select an existing account from the Account List table, modify the account details, and then click Apply to save the changes.